hamidpalangi/hamidpalangi.github.io/_pages/about.md

   - /about.html
 ---

-My mission is to contribute to building AI systems that are Robust, Safe and ideally as Sample Efficient as Humans<sup style="color:#b1040e;">1</sup>.
+My mission is to contribute to building AI systems that are Robust, Safe and ideally as Sample Efficient as Humans.
 I have broad interest in Deep Learning and Natural Language Processing.

 Currently I work as Senior Researcher at [Microsoft Research](https://www.microsoft.com/en-us/research/), Affiliate Associate Professor at the [University of Washington](https://www.washington.edu/), serve as an advisor for [Koidra](https://www.koidra.ai/) and as Associate Editor for IEEE Signal Processing Magazine [Newsletter](https://signalprocessingsociety.org/newsletter).
 I have had the priviledge to be a Senior member of [IEEE](https://www.ieee.org/), to serve as part of organizing committee of [ACL 2020](https://acl2020.org/) as one of the virtual infrastructure chairs, to work as a mentor at [Microsoft AI School](https://www.microsoft.com/en-us/ai/ai-school) from 2017 to 2019 and [Microsoft AI Residency Program](https://www.microsoft.com/en-us/research/academic-program/microsoft-ai-residency-program/) from 2019 to 2020, and to have R&D collaboration with various Microsoft product teams in Microsoft Azure (image captioning, hate speech detection), Office (document recommendation), Bing (text-image retrieval) and CELA (developing an intitial NLP system to understand legal contracts).